 - Involvement and encouragement of children and youth

 Elkan Adler and Daniel Ehreich

-Adam Kay, Alison Solomon, David Berke, Esther Bentley, Joseph Leigh, Julian Maurer, Moshe Langerman, Patti Adler, Sara Spizzichino, Shoina Kass
+Adam Kay, David Berke, Esther Bentley, Joy Kay, Julian Maurer, Moshe Langerman, Patti Adler, Sara Spizzichino, Shoina Kass